-In addition to providing access to more than 170 ABA-approved law schools, LSAC Law School Forums offer exclusive workshops covering some of the following areas.
+In addition to providing access to 100+ ABA-approved law schools, LSAC Law School Forums offer exclusive workshops covering some of the following areas.

 What is an LSAC Law School Forum?
 Begin your day at the forum by figuring out how to maximize your time here.
 Be prepared and make the most of your face-to-face opportunity with law school representatives by learning